juane619/web-app-django/README.md

 # web-app-django
-Full web app django using mongoDB to manage restaurants.
+Full web app django using mongoDB to manage restaurants (University practice).

 Web app to manage restaurants, dishes and locate it in map layout (Google maps API).